BillVanderLugt/LSAT/README.md

 ## Results
 ### The Classification Problem from Step 1
 As described above, I was not overly concerned with getting great results on Step 1.
-My initial efforts yielded over 90% accuracy, which was sufficient to get me started:
+My initial efforts yielded 94% accuracy, which was sufficient to get me started:

 ![CFG](step1_results.png)